RobotLocomotion/drake/tools/workspace/vtk_internal/README.md

 the matching change to `sha256 = ...`.
 (To get the new sha256, set it to `None` or `"0" * 64` and run a build; the required new sha256 will be printed.)

+After changing the commit, next you might find that patch files have conflicts.
+Check if any of the patches have already been upstreamed, and if so then drop those from Drake.
+If there are still patch conflicts, you can either try to fix them right away, or else comment out the patch in `repository.bzl` and circle back to it later.

-After changing the commit, the best next step is to get a handle on which libraries (aka "modules") are required vs which should be excluded.
+Then, the best next step is to get a handle on which libraries (aka "modules") are required vs which should be excluded.
 Generally we want to try to build as few modules as possible.
 Ignore configure_file complaints until you're sure the list of modules is happy.

 In rules.bzl there is a constant `VERBOSE = False`.
 Try changing that to `True` when debugging / developing the module dependencies.